oddbird/css-sandbox/src/sasslike/mixins-functions.md

 - Can authors provide a fallback output when invalid arguments are provided?
-- Would it be helpful to include parameter fallbacks in the function definition
+- Would it be helpful to include default parameter values in the function definition
   (this is already possible in the `var()` syntax, when applying the parameters)?